 Cost of Adoption from Foster Care

-The Children’s Bureau further explains that thanks to amendments to the Social Security Act in 1994 , families adopting children from foster care could qualify for federal assistance depending on the child’s eligibility.
-This assistance includes :
+Families adopting children from foster care might also qualify for other types of federal assistance depending on the child’s eligibility.
+This assistance might include:

 • A one-time, non-recurring reimbursement for adoption transaction costs

 • Recurring monthly maintenance payments for the child’s care (Not to exceed what the state would have paid to keep the child in foster care).

 Children adopted through foster care may also be eligible for health insurance coverage under Medicaid, and other medical assistance to cover some or all of the child’s needs like special education or therapy.